Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 — Jennifer E. Snowden (@jsnowden1) April 11, 2017

 Jennifer Snowden also defended Cameran Eubanks.
-In response to a viewer who tweeted that Cameran thinks that she’s better than everyone else, Jennifer said that Cameran is actually a very kind, loving and level-headed girl.
+In response to a viewer who tweeted that Cameran thinks she’s better than everyone else, Jennifer said that Cameran is actually a very kind, loving, and level-headed girl.

 @tidenseek @cameraneubanks It may come off that way but in all honesty she really does not.
 She's a very kind loving & above all, level headed girl.